abdessamad-zgor/felin/docs/README.md

 ___
 ## what is it ?

-Felin is a library for making user interfaces, it's focused on being flexible, with zero-dependencies.
+Felin is a library for making user interfaces, it's focused on being flexible, with zero dependencies.

 ## Getting started
 install the package with your prefered package manager:
 ```
-$ npm install felin
+npm install felin
 ```
 or include our cdn inside your html:
 ```